-On June 27, 2016, the City University of New York (CUNY) Board of Trustees approved collective bargaining agreements between CUNY and unions representing almost all of the University's faculty and staff.
+On June 27, 2016, CUNY Board of Trustees approved collective bargaining agreements between CUNY and unions representing almost all of the University's faculty and staff.
 For CUNY senior colleges, these agreements are estimated to cost approximately \$250 million for retroactive payments and \$150 million in ongoing annual costs.
-At the request of CUNY, to make resources available for retroactive payments in the academic year ending June 2017, the State expects to advance its \$250 million planned payment from October 2017 to June 2017.
+At the request of CUNY, the State advanced its planned payment of approximately \$250 million State support for CUNY senior colleges from October 2017 to June 2017, to make resources available for retroactive payments in the academic year ending June 2017.